moleculeprotocol/token-vesting-contract/README.md

 - The Etherscan verification will only work if you have set your API key in `.env`.

+You can of course also deploy to Sepolia testnet as well, e.g. by using `--rpc-url sepolia`.
+Just remember to set the ENV variables in `.env` accordingly.

 ## 📄 License

 **Token Vesting Contract** is released under the [Apache-2.0](LICENSE).